 A labeled diagram of the various source positions with respect to the HPGe detector are shown in Figure 2.
-At each position, a 24-hour count was performed to minimize uncertainty.
+At each position a 24-hour count was performed to minimize uncertainty.
 For positon 1, the source was placed centered on the Al casing, position 2 was resting on the front face and flush with the edge of the casing, position 3 was centered 7 cm above the front face, position 4 was placed 3 cm down the side of the casing, and positon 5 was offset 13 cm above the detector.